berkeley-scf/tutorial-parallelization/parallel-python.md

 of a sample on another process.
 Given the period length of the default generator in Python, this is actually quite unlikely, but it is a bit sloppy.

-One approach to avoid the problem is to do all your RNG on one process and distribute the random deviates, but this can be infeasible with many random numbers.

-More generally to avoid this problem, the key is to use an algorithm that ensures sequences that do not overlap.
+To avoid this problem, the key is to use an algorithm that ensures sequences that do not overlap.

 ### 5.2 Parallel RNG in practice